FortiGate

 Solution

-If the license of a FortiGate changes due to any reason:
+If the license of a FortiGate changes for any reason:

 1. Renewal of an expired license.

-3. Changing from temporally/test license to permanent license.
+3. Changing from a temporally/test license to a permanent license.

 The FortiGate will reboot to validate the new license against FortiGuard.

-During this process, it will rebuild the self-sign certificates since the serial number of the FortiGate-VM will change.
+During this process, it will rebuild the self-signed certificates since the serial number of the FortiGate-VM will change.

 These certificates include the 'Fortinet_Factory' certificate: the one used for the FortiGate to negotiate the TLS connection with the FortiManager.